Korf-tms/asca/readme.md

 python main.py
 ```

-The script runs ASCA on selected matrices, evaluates the results, and generates figures.
+The script creates all the data and figures used in Chapter 5: Testing

 >[!WARNING]
 >The ct2010 matrix corresponding to the Test 5: U.S census 2010 is large and can take large amout of time to evaulate.